 Download our free guide to improving your ACT score by 4 points.

 Again, note that these are the earliest possible dates for your ACT scores to come out.
-Many students have their scores delayed by a few days as ACT, Inc., gets all the scores together.
-Don't be too alarmed if your test scores are delayed by a week.
+Many students have their scores delayed by a few days as ACT, Inc. gets all the scores together.
+Don't be too alarmed if your test scores are delayed by a week or so.
 Beyond that point, though, it might be a good idea to call ACT, Inc. and ask about the status of your test.

 What Time Do ACT Scores Come Out?